My Books

 Like Moonlight on Water (WiP)

-« « « Serialized novel.
-New chapters released weekly. » » »
+« « « Serialized work-in-progress.
+Retail release soon! » » »

 Unable to ignore the booming echoes of another reality's tragedy, Sal compels Lila to explore her alternate lives for clues—but every life she dreams means waking to powerful new memories of the one man she can’t allow herself to love.